 When Walter was well enough we left the hospital and chose a small retirement home together.
 It provided him with a room and a meal service.
 It was a nice looking place, although it lacked the kind of characters appealing to his social interests.
 But he still had PARC for this.
 So he adjusted.
 He asked me to manage his financial affairs and I took discreet steps to change my relationship with him.
 I resigned as his worker and fully took on the role I had been really having with him – family.

 We still had some years to go before our time together ended.
 He continued to gather or purchase objects of interest from time to time, but he was more selective now.
 Since I was looking after his money I could support him whenever he found something he was compelled to acquire.
 He liked to collect old kerosene lanterns.
 Whenever he picked these up he gave them to me so I could hang them from the ceiling in my office.
-He found old cross cut saws which he insisted I store for him.
+He found old cross cut saws, which he insisted I store for him.
 He loved old books.
 One of them was called Pathway to Life, published in 1888.
 It was filled with pictures and strange chapters like: The Importance of Taking Aim or The Bravery That Confronts Steel and The Bullet.
 Walter loved that book.
 One night he brought it with him to dinner.
 He knew my wife was a book binder and he wanted to arrange for her to repair and rebind it for him.
 She did a lovely job and Walter was delighted, but after he looked at it he handed it back to me and said, “Keep it for me please.”

 Walter was 83 when he made his last trip to Camp Kandalore.
 He was still determined to walk its trails like we had done at every camp since the first one together.
 We made our last hike on the day before camp ended, walking arm in arm down the now familiar trail to the river and on to the back quarter of the camp where the cliffs lay.
 Walter relied on me to steady his balance all the time now.
 I am not sure he really noticed this because it was familiar and he was so happy to be there.
 I was happy too.
 But I had to stop more to rest.
 Supporting him was hard work.
 When we turned around to make our return trip to the lodge the afternoon was waning.
 The trip back was slow going because we were tiring.
-When we got back to the river we headed up the slight incline to where the trail broke off in two directions.
+When we got back to the river, we headed up the slight incline to where the trail broke off in two directions.
 The right trail went back to the main lodge and supper.
 The left trail went up a steep hill through a series of switch backs leading to a look-out site.
 I stopped so we could both rest.
 We found a big log and sat down together.
 After a 10 minute break I helped Walter back up to his feet and started us on towards the main lodge trail.

 Suddenly Walter pulled on my arm and stopped walking.
 He shouted at me.

 “ No. I don’t want to go to the lodge.
 I want to go to the top of the mountain.”